A Message From the Department Chair

 Alongside our core questions, many members of our department are also interested in why evolution matters for practical and policy issues.
 Key questions revolve around health, exercise, immunity, innovation and the construction of more effective institutions.

 HEB is proud to continue a century-long tradition of training the future leaders in understanding humans from an evolutionary perspective.
 Our graduate students receive generous funding for their entire degree program and get hands-on training in teaching and both laboratory and field-based research.
-In addition to the extraordinary resources within the department, HEB graduate students also benefit from the unparalleled resources of Harvard University, including strong collaborations with departments such as Organismic and Evolutionary Biology, Economics and Psychology as well as the Broad Institute, Harvard Medical School, Harvard Kennedy School, Museum of Comparative Zoology, and the Peabody Museum.
+In addition to the extraordinary resources within the department, HEB graduate students also benefit from the unparalleled resources of Harvard University, including strong collaborations with departments such as Organismic and Evolutionary Biology, Economics and Psychology as well as the Broad Institute, Harvard Medical School, Kennedy School and the Peabody Museum.

 -Joseph Henrich, Department Chair, Professor of Human Evolutionary Biology

 The objective of the PhD program in Human Evolutionary Biology is to provide students with comprehensive training necessary to address the question “How did evolution make humans the way they are?”
 Our interdisciplinary approach thus includes field and laboratory programs in many sub-disciplines including:

 - Human behavioral biology and ecology